opentracing-contrib/java-globaltracer/README.md

 When the tracer is needed it is lazily looked up using the following rules:
  1. The tracer from the last `register(tracer)` call always takes precedence.</li>
- 2. If no tracer was registered, one resolved by the [TracerResolver].
+ 2. If no tracer was registered, one is resolved by the [TracerResolver].
- 3. If no single implementation is found, the `NoopTracer` will be used.
+ 3. If no Tracer is resolved, the `NoopTracer` will be used.

 ## How to use this library
 Some examples on how this library can be used: